1st Hussar Regiment (Lithuania): Formation

-Lithuanian Wars of independence
+Lithuanian Wars of Independence

-In 1919-1920, the 1st Cavalry Regiment fought against the Red Army, Bermontians and units of the Polish Army.
+In 1919–1920, the 1st Cavalry Regiment fought against the Red Army, Bermontians and units of the Polish Army.

 The first battles with the Bolsheviks showed that the Lithuanian army required more cavalry.
-So, the Commander-in-Chief of the Armed Forces, General Silvestras Žukauskas issued an order on 12 May 1919 that all mounted units be formed into the 1st Lithuanian Horsemen Regiment (1-asis lietuvių raitelių pulkas).
+So, the Commander-in-Chief of the Armed Forces, General Silvestras Žukauskas issued an order on 12 May 1919 that all mounted units be formed into the 1st Lithuanian Mounted Regiment (1-asis lietuvių raitelių pulkas).
 Major G. E. Hoeger of the Swedish Armed Forces was made its commander.
 Since July 1, the regiment was taken over by Officer Pranas Jackevičius, who also started forming the 3rd Squadron.

-On 10 November 1919, the regiment was named the 1st Horsemen Regiment (1-asis raitelių pulkas).
+On 10 November 1919, the regiment was named the 1st Mounted Regiment (1-asis raitelių pulkas).
 As the situation on the fronts deteriorated, a 4th Squadron (commander J. Kalino, an officer of Lithuanian Tartar origin) was formed.

-Five hussars of this regiment died during combat in 1919-1923.
+Five hussars of this regiment died during combat in 1919–1923.
 Six officers and 48 soldiers of the regiment were awarded the Order of the Cross of Vytis for excellence in combat.